jxcrw/vegaspy/README.md

 This is the main VegasPy repo.
 It includes:

-- An [archive](archive) of past talks/meetings
+- An [archive](https://github.com/jxcrw/vegaspy/tree/main/meetings) of past talks/meetings
-- Some [docs](documentation) on how to create/give a talk
+- Some [docs](https://github.com/jxcrw/vegaspy#meeting-archive) on how to create/give a talk
-- Some [docs](documentation) on how the group is run/organized
+- Some [docs](https://github.com/jxcrw/vegaspy#vegaspy-logistics) on how the group is run/organized

 If you have any ideas on things we can do to improve VegasPy, please submit an issue or PR!

 ## Upcoming Meeting Reservations
 We typically meet online via Zoom the second Tuesday of every month, but make sure to check our schedule (and RSVP!) on Meetup at [meetup.com/vegaspy](https://www.meetup.com/vegaspy) in case something changes.

-- Wed Feb 15 2023 6:30PM PDT - Quick and dirty screen scraping (HF)
-- Tue Mar 14 2023 6:30PM PDT - Python Code Jam (Jak Crow)
+- Tue Apr 11 2023 6:30PM PST - Pylogging (Howard F. or Chad X.)
+- Date TBD - CircuitPy (Scott G.)
+- Date TBD - Python Testing with Pytest (Jak C.)

 ## Meeting Archive